The Most Beautiful Boy in the World

 The title of the documentary derives from a remark that Visconti made about Andrésen at the premiere of Death in Venice in London.

 The Most Beautiful Boy in the World premiered at the 2021 Sundance Film Festival on January 29, 2021.
 It received a nomination for the World Cinema Documentary Grand Jury Prize at the festival.
 The film was released in US theaters on September 24, 2021.

 Reception

 Critical response

-On Rotten Tomatoes, the documentary holds an approval rating of 79% based on 50 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, the documentary holds an approval rating of 78% based on 54 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "The Most Beautiful Boy in the World tells an undeniably familiar cautionary tale, but it's no less unbearably tragic in the telling."